federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 We also considered the user experience as a key point for the success of the system.
 This is done by considering the increasing of visits at the museum, the ratio of people that visit the museum, and the number of people that use the system and the satisfaction of users.
 We will manage the first two once we install the Castgram in a museum, for the third one we asked users that tested Castgram to rate the system under different aspects, ease of use, aesthetic and general impression of the system.
 We scored an average grade 9/10 on the aesthetic, average grade 7/10 on ease of use, and average grade 8/10 on the general impression.

+## Conclusions
+Starting from a relatively simple problem we have built a system that allows museum visitors to have a more digital and engaging experience.
+Using different tools (boards, objects with nfc, statues, AWS cloud ..) and making them interact with each other we obtained a product that allows users to see the statues as they once were, with their original colors and all the missing pieces, through the use of holograms.

+We believe that in the future even more advanced technologies can create more and more engaging experiences both in the field of art and in many other contexts.

+Although it was a challenging project we had a lot of fun programming and making all these technologies communicate with each other and the final product satisfied us a lot.
+We will certainly use these and many other technologies in the future to try to create new projects.